Pjj0417/swin-CRM/README.md

 - Long-duration driving recordings
 - Subject-independent experimental settings

-Due to privacy and institutional regulations, the dataset is not publicly downloadable at this stage.
+Due to privacy, ethical, and institutional regulations, the dataset is currently not publicly downloadable.

 Researchers interested in academic collaboration may contact the authors for further information.

 ---

-## Experimental Setting
+## 📊 Experimental Setting

-The downstream fatigue recognition task is formulated as a binary classification problem:
+The downstream train driver fatigue recognition task is formulated as a binary classification problem:

 ```text
 0 = fatigue
 1 = nofatigue
 ```

-Subject-independent evaluation can be performed using a **Leave-One-Subject-Out (LOSO)** protocol.
+Subject-independent experiments can be conducted using the **Leave-One-Subject-Out (LOSO)** protocol.

-For each evaluation:
+For each experiment:

 ```text
 Training:    N - 1 subjects
 Evaluation:  1 unseen subject
 ```

-This protocol is used to evaluate the generalization capability of the learned representations across different train drivers.
+This protocol evaluates the generalization capability of the learned representations across different drivers.

-Common evaluation metrics include:
+The main evaluation metrics include:

 - Accuracy
 - Precision